 McCarthy, J. (2017).
 So all can learn: A practical guide to differentiation.
 Lanham, MD: Rowman & Littlefield.
 ISBN: 978-1475825701

-Like most methods professors tasked with teaching 18-to-22-year-old newly-minted teachers I feel more and more pressed with each passing decade, each fleeting initiative, each set of standards.
-The understatement of the century follows: teaching the pre-K-12 population in the US has become increasingly difficult, in an information age, professors must be judicious and cunning when deciding what to teach in a class that might otherwise be labeled “Everything You Need to Know in 14 Easy Weeks Full of Other Upper-Division Demands.”
+Like most methods professors tasked with teaching 18-to-22-year-old newly-minted teachers, I feel more and more pressed with each passing decade, each fleeting initiative, each set of standards.
+The understatement of the century follows: teaching the pre-K-12 population in the US has become increasingly difficult in an information age.
+Professors must be judicious and cunning when deciding what to teach in a class that might otherwise be labeled “Everything You Need to Know in 14 Easy Weeks Full of Other Upper-Division Demands.”

 In my opinion, the greatest challenge for any 21st century teacher in the US is differentiation.
 The lesson plans may be online for anyone to follow (they may even be scripted, egads); the curriculum maps may ping us every couple of days to check our pacing; the online formative assessments are so sophisticated and precise that they can pinpoint a certain set of skills to reteach—but today’s classroom of 25-plus students is more characterized by difference than anything else.
-The task of meeting all children where they are has become so overwhelming that some researchers question if differentiation is even possible, some even if it is concept worthy of the support it garners.
+The task of meeting all children where they are has become so overwhelming that some researchers question if differentiation is even possible; some even if it is concept worthy of the support it garners.
 I see differentiation as not only real but also vital.
 My commitment, however, does not change the fact that my pre-service teachers are beginners for whom everything is abstract but differentiation is abstraction at another level.
 These undergraduates tend to view my lessons on differentiation as separate from the “basics” of teaching—a perception that, while reasonable, is dangerous at worst and, at best, makes them expend more energy than they should in order to differentiate well.
 Teaching each learner is just good teaching—a point that is obscured by how teacher educators sometimes discuss the concept of differentiation.

 In his book So All Can Learn: A Practical Guide to Differentiation, author John McCarthy solves so many of the dilemmas that I experience when conveying this concept—so much so that I would recommend the book to any methods instructor to be viewed as a supplement, a workbook in a sense, to bolster many of the mainline and popular comprehensive texts we use to teach methods classes today.
 John McCarthy describes himself as first a classroom teacher who now travels and writes as an expert lecturer on project-based learning and differentiation.
 He states in his preface what I think is conveyed well throughout the entire book: “differentiation just becomes how learning happens” (p. xi).
-Unlike other texts that then go on to treat differentiation as a lofty and somewhat vague goal, McCarthy doubles down to offer a truly practical and useful nine chapters that combine academic rigor with specifics and beginner-minded examples to offer valuable insight to anyone trying earnestly and effectively to understand how to reach all learners.
+Unlike other texts that treat differentiation as a lofty and somewhat vague goal, McCarthy doubles down to offer a truly practical and useful nine chapters; he combines academic rigor with specifics and beginner-minded examples to offer valuable insight to anyone trying earnestly and effectively to understand how to reach all learners.

 In this review, I identify four major contributions of this book.
-First and foremost in my mind is McCarthy’s helpful central metaphor of what he terms “airplane mode.”
+First and foremost in my mind is McCarthy’s helpful central metaphor, one that speaks to McCarthy’s core premise that differentiation is essentially figuring out how to teach the whole child.
+This metaphor McCarthy terms“airplane mode.”
 He explains that